Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Ablation Study

+In the scope of this paper, multimodal tasks refer to those involving both vision and language modalities.
+We evaluate model performance using three representative benchmarks: MME, MMBench, and SEED-Bench, each targeting different aspects of multimodal understanding and reasoning.

+MME benchmark evaluates vision-language models along two dimensions: perception, which tests visual grounding and recognition, and cognition, which assesses reasoning abilities such as counting and relational understanding.
+It provides a fine-grained analysis of multimodal understanding.

+MMBench is a comprehensive benchmark designed to assess the general multimodal understanding ability of vision-language models.
+It evaluates model performance across six core capabilities: Coarse Perception (CP), Fine-grained Perception--including single-instance (FP-S) and cross-instance (FP-C), Attribute Reasoning (AR), Logical Reasoning (LR), and Relational Reasoning (RR).
+By covering both perception and reasoning-oriented tasks, MMBench provides detailed insights into the strengths and limitations of VLMs across diverse multimodal scenarios.

+SEED-Bench is a large-scale benchmark for evaluating the generative comprehension of Multimodal Large Language Models (MLLMs) across both image and video modalities.
+It includes 19K human-annotated multiple-choice questions spanning 12 evaluation dimensions, enabling objective and efficient assessment without human or GPT intervention.
+SEED-Bench reveals model limitations and maintains a public leaderboard to support fair comparison and future research.

+As shown in Table~\ref{tab:image_token_ratio}, these tasks typically introduce a large number of image tokens.
+When faced with imbalanced token-to-expert assignments, dropping redundant image tokens significantly improves load balancing.
+Moreover, due to the high redundancy among image tokens, dropping a portion of them has minimal impact on model performance.

+As in MME and MMBench, the Image-First variants of Token Drop and Expanded Drop also exhibit consistent effectiveness on SEED-Bench \citep{Li2024SEEDBenchBM}, maintaining strong performance even under low capacity factors such as $\gamma = 0.5$.
+In addition to the redundancy in image tokens, Figure~\ref{fig:text_image} shows that text tokens constitute only a small portion of the total token assignments.
+This allows the regulation of $\gamma$ to retain almost all text tokens under the Image-First strategy.

-\subsection{Ablation Study}
+\section{Ablation Study}

-\paragraph{Model-Specific Imbalanced Property} We explore the imbalance property in various models, such as OLMoE, DeepSeek-V2-Lite and Qwen1.5-MoE, which differ in both architecture (e.g., depth and width) and training strategies (e.g., training from scratch \cite{muennighoff2024olmoeopenmixtureofexpertslanguage, deepseekai2024deepseekv2strongeconomicalefficient} vs. training after upcycling \cite{jiang2024mixtral, qwen_moe}).
+\paragraph{Model-Specific Imbalanced Property} We explore the imbalance property in various models, such as OLMoE, DeepSeek, Qwen, and Mixtral, which differ in both architectures (e.g., depth and width) and training strategies (e.g., training from scratch \citep{muennighoff2024olmoeopenmixtureofexpertslanguage, deepseekai2024deepseekv2strongeconomicalefficient} vs. training after upcycling \citep{jiang2024mixtral, qwen_moe}).